I think you’re going to love this chicken saagwala!

 Chicken saagwala is a lightly spiced curry that is as simple as it is appealing.
 I love it!

 If you crave a bit more heat, a sprinkle of freshly chopped green chillies will do the job.
 The additional chilli also tastes great.
 Just be a bit careful so that the chillies zing rather than zap your tongue!

 When I started my curry blog, I did so with the goal of learning how to cook authentic Indian food.
 After a while, however, I began to realise just how popular British Indian restaurant (BIR) style curries like this are.
 This recipe is based on several different recipes that were sent to me by top curry chefs around the UK.

-For best results, it is important to use fresh baby leaf spinach.
+For best results, it is important to use fresh baby leaf spinach for this chicken saagwala.
 Many curry houses use tinned spinach which simply isn’t as nice.

 I have written a large and small version of my curry sauce recipe which will need to me made before cooking this recipe.
 The large version is made just like they do in the best curry houses.
 Make a large batch for best results.
 It keeps in the fridge for three days and freezes well.
 The small batch version works well too though it’s not as authentic.

 I pre-cook chicken in two ways.
 Most restaurants use this method to prepare their chicken for chicken saagwala.
 You could also add tandoori style chicken tikka to this recipe if you’d like to create tandoori Chicken Saagwala.